rafaelmartinsdacosta/english-course/01-companies/02-language-at-work.md

 > **Sign** works with digital signatures betwen people and companies.

 **4. Do you work at the head office?**
-> No, I work from home, but in the past a worked at the Londrina subsidiary.
+> No, I work from home, but in the past I worked at the Londrina subsidiary.

 **5. Does the company have offices in other countries?**
-> There isn't, but there are in São Paulo, Londrina, Porto Alegre and Belo Horizonte.
+> There aren't, but there are in São Paulo, Londrina, Porto Alegre and Belo Horizonte.

 ## 2 - Work with a partner